ohpyupi/study.security-plus/impl-security-systems.md

 * A software that creates and runs virtual machines
 * Type I
   * Bare metal
+  * Runs on a hardware level
 * Type II
   * Has host OS
+  * Runs on an existing OS level

 ### Cloud Services
 * IaaS